-Chase Elliott grabs 1st Cup win in Daytona qualifier

-''I think the Penske cars, if you have to make a list, that's the top of the list,'' McMurray said.

-Kevin Harvick was third in a Ford and followed by Keselowski as Ford drivers still took six of the top 10 slots in the 21-car field.

-Corey LaJoie earned one of the open positions in the Daytona 500, but it came with controversy.
+Hamlin spoils Earnhardt return with last-lap pass for win

 He ran into the back of Reed Sorenson, one of the drivers he was racing for the slot in the 500.
 It caused Sorenson to wreck.

 ''I know it looked like I meant to do it but I didn't,'' LaJoie said on his radio. ''I was running the middle and he came down on me.''